rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

 Still, it is a low-volume group that only permits developer-relevant content &mdash;
 typical blockchain marketing spam is moderated away.

-Talking about Telegram group, we welcome Ilya to be our new administrator.
+Speakd of the Telegram group, we welcome Ilya as our new administrator.
-Ilya's vigilance is one of the reasons there's so little spam in the group
+Ilya's vigilance is one of the reasons there's so little spam in the group.

 &nbsp;